| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 arguments.

-name and class should both be symbols, class
+name and class should both be symbols, class should be one

 of the existing widget types.